-Full-time graduate enrollment during the fall or spring semesters-or during the combined summer sessions-is 9 credit hours.
-The maximum permissible load during the fall or spring terms is 12 hours of coursework.
+Full-time graduate enrollment during the fall or spring semesters is 9 credit hours and drops to 6 credit hours in the summer.
+The maximum permissible load is 12 hours of coursework.
 The maximum permissible load is 6 hours during a single summer session of five weeks.
-Maximum loads should be chosen judiciously.
-If you take four courses, try to arrange a mix of more and less demanding courses; some four-course loads are difficult to survive and your Coordinator will be glad to advise you.
+Maximum loads should be chosen judiciously and are not recommended; consult with the MA Coordinator.